OData/model-first/doc/features/[Feature] Support the info object.md

 api	| Provides metadata about the API.
 The metadata can be used by the clients if needed
 ------------------------------------------------------------

-Two required fields within api.
+Three required fields within api.

 ----------------------------
 Field Name|	Description
 -----------|----------------
 name	| Required.
 The title of the application. version	| Required.
 Provides the version of the application API (not to be confused with the specification version).
+Default value is "0.0.0.0". namespace | Required.
+The namespace of the application API.
+Default value is "Default.Namespace".
 ------------------------------------------------------------

 Two formats of version available: